-- Site evaluations, soil investigations and percolation testing shall be conducted by a registered California professional, including Civil Engineer, Professional Geologist, Certified Engineering Geologist, Registered Environmental Health Specialist, and Soil Scientists certified by the Soil Science Society of America. or other qualified professional as approved by EH - Reports justifying installation on a steep slope, reduced setback to an embankment or other concern of slope stability shall be prepared by a California registered Professional Geologist or Engineering Geologist. - System designs will be prepared by a California registered Civil Engineer or registered Environmental Health Specialist, or other qualified professional as approved by EH. - Qualified installers that install an OWTS must be a contractor duly licensed by the California State Contractor's Board to install OWTS.
+- Site evaluations, soil investigations and percolation testing for system design shall be conducted by a registered California professional, including Civil Engineer, Professional Geologist, Certified Engineering Geologist, Registered Environmental Health Specialist, or other qualified professional as approved by EH - Reports justifying installation on a steep slope, reduced setback to an embankment or other concern of slope stability shall be prepared by a California registered Professional Geologist or Engineering Geologist.

+- System designs, including site evaluation, will be prepared by a California registered Civil Engineer, registered Geologist or registered Environmental Health Specialist, or other qualified professional as approved by EH. - Qualified installers that install an OWTS must be a contractor duly licensed by the California State Contractor's Board to install OWTS.
 Acceptable licensure types are Class A, Class B, Class C-36, and Class C-42.
 The Class B license holder is limited to installing an OWTS in conjunction with a new construction projects as appropriate under applicable State contractor's law. - Liquid waste haulers are required to maintain a separate license to operate in Santa Cruz County and shall comply with all the requirements of Chapter 7.42 (Appendix B). - Onsite System Service Providers (OSSP) are an individual or company approved by County EH and certified by an OWTS manufacturer or proprietor to conduct maintenance and replace needed parts for each type of enhanced treatment or alternative dispersal system they service, or other qualified OSSP as approved by County EH. - County EH has a certification program for OSSPs and a registration program for liquid waste haulers.
-County EH will develop a Qualified Professional annual registration program for all qualified professionals to demonstrate that their qualifications are in good standing and will be subject to EH discretion.
+County EH will develop a Qualified Professional annual registration program for all qualified professionals to demonstrate that their qualifications are in good standing and based on demonstrated experience and satisfactory performance.